acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

 * deployment of Acumos solutions (simple models, composite models, and NiFi pipelines) into pre-configured kubernetes clusters

+  * NOTE: NiFi pipeline support was deferred to a future release

 * use of Jenkins as a job executor for deployment tasks

 ------------